Magma (character): Powers and abilities

 Magma is a mutant with geothermal powers.
 These grant her control over tectonic plates, even to the extent of causing seismic upheaval.
 Amara's powers allow her to be so in-tune with the Earth that she is able to sense seismic activity and prevent earthquakes before they happen.
 She can also call forth molten rock from the Earth's core, producing projectiles composed of lava, or miniature volcanoes.

 When using her powers, Magma typically assumes an energized form that emits intense light and heat.
-While in this form, Amara can increase the temperature around her to the point where anything around her will melt like metal weapons will melt before inflicting her with any damage.
+While in this form, Amara can increase the temperature around her to the point where anything around her will melt (e.g. metal weapons will melt before hitting her).
 On another occasion, she has demonstrated this ability without assuming her energized form by heating up the room at a Hellfire Club party causing everyone in the room to sweat to the point of dehydration and blacking out.
 She can also create orbs of a fire-like substance and use them as projectiles or a source of light.
 Although Magma has triggered small earth tremors without taking on her energized form, she has never been seen to use her power to control lava while in her ordinary human appearance.
 On M-Day, she traveled within the heated gases of an active volcano, and demonstrates an immunity to volcanic gases, heat, and flame.

 In addition, Amara possesses certain regenerative powers when in contact with the ground.
 Even when she was once affected by Selene's life-draining touch, she recovered quickly enough to aid the New Mutants in battle.
 If she is not in contact with the ground or the physical shock to her system from a single injury is too great, the regenerative power is no longer in effect and she may die.
 Doctor Nemesis discovered that Magma is also able to recover from laceration wounds in her human form by changing to her energized form, with the intense heat cauterizing and sealing any wounds.
 Since the late 2000s, Amara has also displayed the power of flight.
-However, this power has been inconsistently portrayed as in some of her recent appearances in X-Men: Gold show Magma flying but also being carried around by Rogue and Captain Britain.
+However, this power has been inconsistently portrayed as in some of her appearances in X-Men: Gold show Magma flying but also being carried around by Rogue and Captain Britain.

 Due to her Nova Roman heritage, Magma is well versed in Roman culture, including the Latin language, and is a skilled swordswoman.